EXPATS in Mallorca may have lost millions over the suspicious collapse of a foreign exchange firm being probed over ‘criminal activity’.

 However, the Olive Press understands that Jones, who worked out of an office on Palma’s prestigious Calle La Rambla, has also lost ‘a substantial amount of money’ from the collapse, according to a close friend.

-The Portals-based expat pal, who has also lost money, insisted Jones had been advised to ‘go into hiding’ after he was ‘lambasted’.
+The Portals-based expat friend, who has also lost money, insisted Jones had been advised to ‘keep a low profile’ after he was ‘lambasted’.

 “I know him closely and he said all employees were in total shock with the news.